Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 On each page, items such as tables, plots, notes, etc. are embedded, and the configuration file specifies how these items are laid out.

-Along with the objects on the pages, a configuration file can also define the datasources and user-defined values used by report's objects, printer settings, etc.
+Along with the objects on the pages, a configuration file can also define the datasets and user-defined values used by report's objects, printer settings, etc.

 The following details the available options for JSON configuration files.